 When children with high verbal skills and slow processing speed are required to take their ideas and push them through this funnel it becomes a laborious process.
 The funnel represents the process of taking the mental images and ideas and translating them into words on the page.
 It is the translation from the language center to the motor center that creates the difficulty.
 If you could look at the different parts of their brain, you would find that these children would most likely have highly developed language centers along with poorly developed motors sectors.
 Many teachers do not understand how difficult this is for a child.

 An IEP (Individualized Educational Plan) with a 504 is a good idea to consider.
-When the WISC-IV Verbal Comprehension Index score is more than 15 points higher than the Processing Speed Index score there should be no problem getting a 504, which allows extra time on tests.
+When the WISC-IV Verbal Comprehension Index score is significantly different than the Processing Speed Index score students can benefit from extra time on tests.
 The difference between the Index scores indicates that the child is able to communicate ideas verbally, but that his visual-motor processing skills are slow.
 Therefore, this child needs extra time on visual-motor tasks to allow him to get his ideas down on paper.
 I would also ask for modifications on homework and in-class writing assignments, so that the student only has to do enough to show he has grasped the concepts.
 Allowing the student to dictate extra practice materials is another option.

 Finding the best professional help to build processing speed and writing skills is trickier.
 The types of professional services you can use are:

 Occupational therapy to work on building the fine motor skills for writing.

 - The amount of effort it takes students to write makes the whole writing process laborious.
 The frustrating part for the students is that they have the ideas but it’s too much work to communicate them.

 - I recommend the Retrain the Brain program along with Handwriting Without Tears.